janscholten/ppmp/README.md

 5. tensorflow
 6. box2d, box2d-kengz

-To quickly setup remote intances, we've used the `server_setup` file.
+To quickly setup remote intances, we've used the `server_setup.sh` file.
 It is not recommended to run this on your personal computer, but feel free to have a look at the installation procedures.

 ## Acknowledgement
 This algorithm was developed by Jan Scholten under the supervision of Jens Kober and Carlos Celemin.